firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-key-switch-and-power-management.md

 ### Makerbase Ignition Logic
 - **75100 units expect momentary latch.** Bridge 5 V to the AD15 enable pin for roughly a second to turn on (three seconds to shut down), and set the ADC shutdown timer so the controller actually unlatches.[^makerbase_latch]
-- **84100HP needs normally-closed switches or pull-down mod.** 84100HP controllers need a normally-closed switch or the documented 1 MΩ pull-down to mimic Ubox-style keys.[^makerbase_84100]
+- **84100HP needs normally-closed switches or pull-down mod.** 84100HP controllers need a normally-closed switch or the documented 1 MΩ pull-down to mimic Ubox-style keys; source NC hardware or build a relay adapter if you want bar-mounted ignitions.【F:data/vesc_help_group/text_slices/input_part009.txt†L13398-L13404】[^makerbase_84100]

 ## Anti-Spark & Key Switch Failures

 ### Common Failure Modes
 - **Generic anti-spark buttons explode on K-line.** Attempts to hang generic anti-spark buttons on the "K" ignition leads have caused switch explosions; these keys have strict voltage/current ratings and must be sized properly or replaced with true latching hardware.[^antispark_fail]
 - **Key switches must target the DC/DC, not ADC lines.** Martin's attempt to break the ADC line with a relay triggered a full-throttle runaway because 0 V maps to maximum duty; Кирилл and Paolo reminded everyone to switch the DC/DC enable or force e-brake input instead so a keyed relay safely disables power without touching throttle lines.[^key_adc_danger]
+- **Inspect anti-spark resistors.** Noname caught the precharge strip inside an anti-spark connector heating up after repeated plug cycles—replace browned hardware before it melts under high-current starts.【F:data/vesc_help_group/text_slices/input_part009.txt†L20442-L20448】

 ### Proper Implementation
 - **Size switches for actual current.** If hanging switches on ignition lines, verify they're rated for the actual current path—most "anti-spark" switches are only rated for signal-level currents.